 In a world obsessed with AI, we must not lose sight of authentic living intelligence.

-Contemporary high-tech societies are so obsessed with artificial intelligence, computing, and other digital-virtual technologies that these tools have become idols.
-They are secular, inanimate gods worshipped by people who have forgotten and/or relinquished their own sacredness, and the sacredness of the wild, uncultivated world.
+Contemporary high-tech societies are so obsessed with artificial intelligence, mechanization, computing, and other digital-virtual technologies that these tools have become idols.
+They are secular, inanimate gods worshipped by people who have forgotten and/or relinquished their own sacredness and the sacredness of the wild, uncultivated world.

 These two trends run in parallel: to the degree that we forget, deny, repress, or ignore genuine living intelligence, we are liable to pedestal an imposter, a simulacrum.